zhoupgit/grafana/docs/sources/datasources/graphite/query-editor/index.md

 Some functions like aliasByNode support an optional second argument.
 To add an argument, hover your mouse over the first argument and then click the `+` symbol that appears.
 To remove the second optional parameter, click on it and leave it blank and the editor will remove it.

 To learn more, refer to [Graphite's documentation on functions](https://graphite.readthedocs.io/en/latest/functions.html).

-{{% admonition type="warning" %}}
-Some functions take a second argument that may be a function that returns a series.
-If you are adding a second argument that is a function, it is suggested to use a series reference from a second query instead of the function itself.
-The query editor does not currently support parsing of a second argument that is a function when switching between the query editor and the code editor.
-{{% /admonition %}}

 ### Sort labels